aces/Loris/docs/API/LorisRESTAPI.md

 }
 ```

-A PUT request of the same format will create the VisitLabel for this candidate,
+A PUT of the same format but with only the Meta fields will create the VisitLabel
-in an unstarted stage if the Visit label provided is valid.
+for this candidate, in an unstarted stage if the Visit label provided is valid.

 PATCH is not supported for Visit Labels.